CS-SE-DEV/FHAPI-TO-LEEF/README.md

 * __error_log__ - path to local file for logging al script errors
 * __activity_log__ - path to local file for logging all script activity

-## Execution ##

-The file FH_LEEF.py is the primary python script to invoke the program.

 ## Mapping ##

 There are two modules apart of this project.
 The Mapping module contains the data structures and deserializtion logic for all data models used in the script.
 In the event a field titles change in the API or LEEF schema, simply update the information in the mapping file.
 Including additional fields or adding new event types to capture/convert can be accomplished by updating the mapping file accordingly.